sf-wdi-24/ng-serverless/README.md

 1. Performs all CRUD operations.
 1. Uses Angular Routing.

+Your pull request must include a description of the process you used to host your app.

+Your pull request must include a description of issues you ran into while hosting your app.

 **Getting Started**
 * Fork this repo, and clone it into your `develop` folder on your local machine.